History Files

 AD 1813 - 1831

-FeatureFrance annexed the Austrian Netherlands in 1795, ending the Habsburg presence in the region.
-The United Provinces in the north were renamed the 'Batavian Republic' while, administratively, the Southern Netherlands (modern Belgium) were drawn directly under republican French rule.
-The Congress of Vienna in June 1815 agreed on the creation of a unified state out of the various territories of the Netherlands, immediately following which Napoleon Bonaparte was defeated at Waterloo (see feature link).
+FeatureFollowing the fall of Napoleon Bonaparte in 1814, the Congress of Vienna in June 1815 agreed on the creation of a unified state out of the various territories of the Low Countries, immediately following which Napoleon was defeated at Waterloo (see feature link).
 Much of the grand duchy of Luxembourg and even the prince-bishopric of Liège would also be included in the new kingdom.

 However, they had developed in markedly different ways during the two intervening centuries.
 The north was commercialised while the south had increasingly become industrialised.
-William I did much to foster the flourishing Belgian industry, commissioning the construction of new roads and canals, and the establishment of new commercial and financial companies, sometimes at his own expense.
-Belgium became a leader in the Industrial Revolution on the continent.
+William I did much to foster a flourishing Belgian industry by commissioning the construction of new roads and canals and establishing new commercial and financial companies, sometimes at his own expense.
+The southern territories became a leader in the Industrial Revolution.

 The Dutch rather despised the subservient attitude of their southern neighbours, while Catholic Belgium was unhappy at being joined to the Calvinist Netherlands.
 With Dutch the official language, the Belgian French regional elite felt sidelined, despite the Belgian population outnumbering the Dutch.